 Supplied with the car is a Lotus Cortina Register document confirming the MKI retains its original bodyshell and records highlight that in 1984 the car was fitted with aluminium doors, bonnet and boot lid for further rally preparation.

-In the beginning of this fabulous racer's life, the Ford Lotus Cortina was exported to Australia and spent several years seeing regular use from 1966.
-Continuing to live a well-travelled life, the racer made its way to Japan, Miami, Sweden and arrived in Holland in 1995, where it would start its official rally career.
+In the beginning of this fabulous racer's life, the Ford Lotus Cortina was exported to New Zealand and spent several years seeing regular use from 1966 at the hands of well known Saloon racing driver, Roger Anderson.
+Continuing to live a well-traveled life, the racer made its way to Japan, Sweden and arriving in Holland in 1995, where it would start its official rally career.
 During its time in Holland the Lotus Cortina was run for several years in the Tulpenrallye.
 First held in 1949, the Tulpenrallye (translated: Tulip Rally) is one of the oldest Dutch rallies, now in its 66th year, entrants must strictly be pre-1971 vehicles.
 Though organised in the Netherlands, 2,500 kilometres of the competition is run outside the country touring through France and Belgium.

 Having now proved the Ford Cortina is a strong racing/rally contender, the car continued its career and was sold to a Mr Uiterwaal in 1999 to be raced as an A-frame mounted racer.
 After several years of successful racing in this fine example, it was time the Lotus Cortina moved on to its next circuit.
 From 2005 to 2009, the Ford Lotus Cortina was driven by father and son duo Mr Richard Lawson senior and Junior.
 The Lawson’s raced at such tracks/events as Spa 6 Hour, Knockhill and Grand Prix De L’Age d’Or at Dijon.
 The car is supplied with numerous test track and lap charts from both Richard senior and Junior and highlights Martin Stretton Racing, Worcestershire as the company looking after this historic racer.